Unlinked monotone regression: Convergence Rates of the Minimum Contrast Estimator

-For instance, in the case of a Gaussian noise, in which case $\beta=2$, the rate is $1/\sqrt{\log n}$, which matches the conclusion of \cite{edelman} right after the proof of his Theorem 1.
-On the other hand, this rate is slower than the minimax rate, $\log \log n/\log n$, obtained by \cite{Rigollet:2018wia} (also under the assumption that the true monotone regression function is bounded).
-One surprising feature is that the rate $\log \log n/\log n$ found by the authors does not depend on the smoothness of the noise distribution.
-Such a dependence is seen in our results, whether the noise is ordinary smooth or supersmooth.
-For a proof of the rate given in Remark \ref{rem:1} we refer to Appendix~\ref{sec:proofs}.
+For instance, in the case of a Gaussian noise, in which case $\beta=2$, the rate is $1/(\log n)^{1/4}$, which matches the conclusion of \cite{edelman} right after the proof of his Theorem 1.
+On the other hand, this rate is slower than the minimax rate, $\log \log n/\log n$, obtained by \cite{Rigollet:2018wia} in the shuffled regression problem.
+Note however that the setting studied by \cite{Rigollet:2018wia} is the shuffled regression problem, whereas we consider the unlinked regression problem (recall we explain the difference in our introduction).
+It is not known whether the two problems share the same minimax rates; or, rather, it is not known if the minimax lower bound derived in \cite{Rigollet:2018wia} applies to the unlinked problem, since the unlinked problem is statistically more difficult than the shuffled problem.
+Therefore, it is currently unknown if the rate we derived is in fact minimax suboptimal or not.